GenTarkin/Titan/README.md

 # KNC Titan Improved Firmware

+*THE ONLY OFFICIAL SOURCE OF MY FIRMWARE IS HTTP://GENTARKINCUSTOMTITAN.PCRIOT.COM!*
+---
+All other entities selling my firmware including ebay auctions is NOT AUTHORIZED NOR SUPPORTED by myself.

 *DUE TO ABUSE of the free version... only the PAID version is available now!*
 TO PURCHASE go here: http://gentarkincustomtitan.pcriot.com